 The ZNE option stands tall on the following claims:

-Resilience: As the frequency of natural disasters rises the demand for infrastructure that performs and protects human and economic health in more extreme conditions is growing.
-ZNE infrastructure addresses this by reducing dependence on those aging grids.
+Resilience: As the frequency of natural disasters rises, the demand for infrastructure that protects human and economic health in more extreme conditions is growing.
+ZNE infrastructure addresses this by reducing dependence on aging grids.
 Building to higher efficiency standards also improves a structure’s integrity and longevity.
-These features protect the time and money of building owners and occupants, and local governments.
+These features protect the time and money of building owners and occupants, as well as local governments.
 It also reduces the burden on utilities to meet daytime demand spikes.

-Cost Savings: By reducing instability in the face of natural disaster and extending asset longevity, the ZNE option provides cost savings in several areas to owners, occupants and governing bodies.
-Self-generation reduces the monthly energy bill, and lower maintenance, repair and disaster recovery costs turn those high up-front capital costs for ZNE measures into valuable long-term investments.
+Cost Savings: By reducing instability in the face of natural disaster and extending asset longevity, the ZNE option provides cost savings in several areas to owners, occupants, and governing bodies.
+Self-generation reduces monthly energy bills, and lower maintenance, repair, and disaster recovery costs turn the high up-front capital cost of ZNE into valuable long-term investments.

 Figure 2: Time and money are two critical pieces of any conversation between real estate and the environment.

-With these major value-adds associated with ZNE buildings in mind, let’s unpack some of these benefits for a closer look at their embedded tradeoffs.
+With these major value-adds in mind, let’s unpack some of these benefits for a closer look at their embedded tradeoffs.

-GHG Reduction: California has one of cleanest electric grids from a carbon perspective in the country and is making quick work of achieving its RPS goal of 50% by 2030.
-Which means that trading conventional power from the grid for on-site renewable power – most likely solar – will have a diminishing impact on carbon emissions during the day.
-Yet when the sun goes down and the evening demand rises, peaker plants – mostly natural gas-powered – spring into action to fill the gap.
-As demand spikes rise over short periods of time, more fast-ramp resources are required which competes with a utility’s capital available to invest in cleaner solutions.
-Until storage options become accessible and affordable enough to back up individual sites and their servicing utilities, ZNE proponents should be careful to recommend this pathway as a straight line to a cleaner climate.
+GHG Reduction: From a carbon perspective, California has one of cleanest electric grids in the country and is making quick work of achieving its RPS goal of 50% by 2030.
+This means that trading conventional power from the grid for onsite renewable power – most likely solar – will have a diminishing impact on carbon emissions during the day.
+But when the sun goes down and the evening demand quickly spikes, more fast-ramp resources – mostly natural gas-powered – spring into action to fill the gap.
+This competes with a utility’s capital available to invest in cleaner solutions.
+Storage is definitely the wild card here, and it will develop rapidly in the coming years – we just don’t know exactly when or how.
+Further discussion is needed in this space, and will likely continue on this blog!
+But until storage options become accessible and affordable enough to back up individual sites and their servicing utilities, ZNE proponents should be careful to recommend this pathway as a straight line to a cleaner climate.

 Figure 3: Image credit, Egor Kamelev.

-Cost Savings: As prices for energy and technology change dramatically in size and structure, the cost of energy and property deserve careful consideration.
-In energy, time-of-use rates are ushering in a new level of customer awareness of energy markets and control over their bill.
-This, and a growth in solar generation, will reduce the returns of selling energy to the grid.
+Cost Savings: As prices for energy and technology change dramatically in size and structure, the costs of energy and property deserve careful consideration.
+In energy, time-of-use rates are ushering in a new level of customer awareness and control over their bill.
+This, combined with a growth in solar generation, will reduce the returns of selling energy to the grid.
 Meanwhile consumers without solar assets may suffer a rate increase to sustain utility operations – again, someone has to keep the grid running.

-In property, any discussion of the cost of ZNE must address small commercial properties in a substantive, solutions-oriented manner.
-These properties form the majority of the existing commercial building stock, and carry some of the greatest unresolved cost burdens when it comes to energy efficiency.
-No scalable solutions have yet been presented although research efforts like the ZNE Small Commercial Retrofit project at Lawrence Berkeley National Laboratory are beginning to work the problem.
+Additionally, any discussion of the cost of ZNE must address small commercial properties in a substantive, solutions-oriented manner.
+These properties form the majority of the existing commercial building stock and carry some of the greatest unresolved cost burdens when it comes to energy efficiency.
+No scalable solutions have yet been presented, although research efforts like the ZNE Small Commercial Retrofit project at Lawrence Berkeley National Laboratory are beginning to work the problem.
 Ignoring the real cost barriers to this building stock unfairly represents the cost benefits of the ZNE pathway.

-Conclusion – ZNE offers several advantages today but as energy and property markets change so will their tradeoffs.
-Looking at these carefully and focusing on cost effectiveness and carbon reduction to drive development choices can inform the discovery of right-sized alternatives.
-Engaging managers and engineers for challenging building types in public discussions can move past the high-level hype and unpack the nitty-gritty barriers.
-Framing the problem as one of reducing carbon footprints instead of meeting a ZNE mandate avoids putting the cart before the horse, and opens the dialogue for new solutions.
+ZNE offers significant advantages today, but as energy and property markets change, so will the tradeoffs.
+Looking at these carefully and focusing on cost-effectiveness and carbon reduction to drive development choices can inform the discovery of right-sized alternatives.
+Engaging managers and engineers for challenging building types can help move past the high-level hype and unpack the nitty-gritty barriers.
+Framing the problem as one of reducing carbon footprints instead of meeting a ZNE mandate avoids putting the cart before the horse and opens the dialogue for new solutions.
 Similarly, closer collaboration between the construction and utility sectors can help both stakeholders understand each other’s pain points and address their blind spots.

 Author and futurist Alex Steffen recently advised a room full of smart city innovators in San Jose, “We need to make things that aren’t themselves sustainable, but are disruptively sustainable – that manage to make things around them sustainable.”
-This resonates with SCE’s position on achieving a clean power future – public-private collaboration on utility, building and transportation innovation is needed to ensure flexible, distributed, and secure options for all.
-As we think about ZNE in the coming months and at the September summit, let’s continue to push the envelope and approach the option from a system perspective and imagine the range of right-sized solutions needed to reduce carbon emissions in our diverse building stock.
+This resonates with SCE’s position on achieving a clean power future and, indeed, public-private collaboration on utility, building and transportation innovation is needed to ensure flexible, distributed, and secure options for all.
+As we think about ZNE in the coming months and at the September summit, let’s continue to push the envelope and imagine the range of right-sized solutions needed to reduce carbon emissions in our diverse building stock.